I started out picking strawberries at 6 years old; I graduated to picking black caps at 10. From then, I hauled hay and worked on a dairy.

 We all care about the environment, but cap-and-trade is a bad idea.
 If the Oregon Legislature is going to pass Senate Bill 1530, the least they can do is send the bill to the voters.
 Once they understand what the bill does to their rural neighbors, they'll join us and demand a better solution.

-Mike Pihl, owner of Mike Pihl Logging in Vernonia, is the president of Timber Unity.
+Mike Pihl is owner of Mike Pihl Logging in Vernonia and is the president of Timber Unity

 You count on us to stay informed and we depend on you to fund our efforts.
 Quality local journalism takes time and money.
 Please support us to protect the future of community journalism.